neo-project/docs/docs/en-us/reference/rpc/latest-version/api/invokescript.md

 ### Parameter Description

 - script: A script runnable in the VM.
 This is the same script that is returned in invokefunction
-- signers: list of contract signature accounts
+- signers: Optional.
+The list of contract signature accounts
   * account: signature account
   * scopes: signature's valid scopes, allowed values: FeeOnly, CalledByEntry, CustomContracts, CustomGroups, Global
   * allowedcontracts: contracts of the signature can take effect, if scopes is CustomContracts